TechnologyEnhancedLearning/TELBlazor/README.md

 	- once the wasm takes over to debug in the browser you need to do some setup
 		- TODO QQQQ I cant remember what i havent set up on new machine yet, i presume it doesnt work for you kevin?
 - run TELBlazor.Components.ShowCase.E2ETests.WasmServerHost
-	- This is pure wasm so notice the loader initially this is because there is no prerender
+	- This is pure wasm so notice that there is a loader initially this is because there is no prerender
 - go into tools in the top vs bar you should see toggle test coverage highlighting.
 Go to loglevelswitcher.razor it should be highlighted red
 	- qqqq todo isnt for mine is it for yours kevin?